jake-nash/CS-362__SE-blog/index.md

 #### HW1: Chapter 1

 _1.3:  What are the four important attributes that all professional software should possess?
 Suggest four other attributes that may sometimes be significant._

-Acceptability, Dependability/Security, Efficiency, and Maintainability.
+Ans: Acceptability, Dependability/Security, Efficiency, and Maintainability.
 I also think that all software should be economically feasibile (can be made within a pre-defined budget), ethically sound, unintrusive (concerning users' private information), and, to some extent, future-proof (this is obviously not guaranteed, but software should continue to receive support/maintainence while it is still in use).

 _1.8:  Discuss whether professional software engineers should be licensed in the same way as doctors or lawyers._

-I think that it would be very difficult to create some license that would certify that a software engineer is qualified to work on software; as the book mentions repeatedly throughout chapter 1, software can take on many different forms, each with their own set of necessities and priorities.
+Ans: I think that it would be very difficult to create some license that would certify that a software engineer is qualified to work on software; as the book mentions repeatedly throughout chapter 1, software can take on many different forms, each with their own set of necessities and priorities.
 The license would either be far too specific, requiring all software engineers to be proficient in engineering all possible types of software, or it would be so broad in scope that licesure would not convey any sense of certification because of the lack of specific skill/knowledge checks.

 _1.9:  For each of the clauses in the ACM/IEEE Code of Ethics shown in Figure 1.4, propose an appropriate example that illustrates that clause._

+Ans:
 PUBLIC - a software engineer should not create software to exploit users' personal data, as this is in no way to the public's interest.
 CLIENT AND EMPLOYER - a software engineer should strive to create software that meets or exceeds their client's/employer's specifications.
 PRODUCT - software engineers should take pride in their work and ensure that their software is (at least) acceptable, dependable/secure, efficient, and maintainable.